mapping-elections/site/_maps/meae.congressional.congress06.ky.county.md

 Kentucky elected two Democratic-Republicans to the Sixth Congress.

-Mapping this election is incomplete because of the lack of local returns in many areas.
+The county level returns for this election are very incomplete.

 Kentucky used a district system for electing members to Congress.